YINI-lang/YINI-spec/YINI-Specification.md

 Note: Comments may generally appear anywhere in the file, except within quoted strings.

+⚠️ The `#` symbol is not used for comments in YINI — it is reserved for section headers and hexadecimal number notation.
+Use `//` or `/*...*/` for comments instead.

 ### 3.4.
 Identifiers
 Identifiers are names used for keys (in members) and sections (section headers).